RitLuck/New_theme/content/technical/2023/06/index.md

 ### Fixing service connection issue

-In case you're getting this issue, which I'm quite certain you're getting xD.
+In case you're getting this issue, which I'm quite certain you're getting 🥹.
 Then fear not.

 **"Failed to query service connection API "https://managemant.azure.com/sub/xxx?api-version=2016-06-01.status code:'status code:{"error",:{code""Authorization failed message" 'the client" with object id "does not have authorization to perform action 'microsoft.resource/sub/read,over scope'/sub or scope is invalid.if access was recently granted.please refresh your credentials}}"**